-The Naantali Museum in the Old Town is a combination of two wooden house buildings, which together create an interesting look at Naantali’s history.
-The history of Naantali’s “Armonlaakso” (The Valley of Grace), which was established in 1443 in connection with the St. Bridget’s convent in Naantali, is intertwined with the convent, the spa history and its location next to Turku and the archipelago.
+Naantali Museum in the Old Town is a combination of two wooden buildings, which together create an interesting look at Naantali’s history.
+The history of Naantali’s “Armonlaakso” (the Valley of Grace), which was established in 1443 in connection with the Brigittine convent in Naantali, is intertwined with the convent, the spa history and its location next to Turku and the archipelago.

-Naantali Museum is an interesting place to visit and you should book 1 hour for the visit.
-The Museum Shop in Säsöng sells literature and souvenirs.
+Naantali Museum is an interesting destination, and you should reserve 1–2 hours for the visit.
+Museum Shop Säsönki offers interesting literature and souvenirs to visitors.

-The Naantali Museum’s two buildings are called Humppi and Hiilola.
-Humppi houses the museum’s ticket sales, an archaeological exhibit from the earliest times of Naantali and a miniature model of the Brigittine convent.
+The two buildings of Naantali Museum are called Humppi and Hiilola.
+Humppi houses an archaeological exhibit of the early days of Naantali as well as a miniature model of the Brigittine convent.
 Humppi also has changing theme exhibitions that portray the history of Naantali from different perspectives.

-In Naantali Museum’s building Humppi you can find a miniature exhibition titled “Life in the Naantali Convent”.
-The exhibition tells the story of a young woman who joined the convent, the solemn nun ordination in front of the main altar of the church as well as fragments of life inside the convent.
+The Humppi building of Naantali Museum hosts a miniature exhibition titled “Life in the Naantali Convent”.
+It depicts a young woman who joined the convent and the solemn ordination of nuns in front of the main altar of the church, and it includes fragments of life inside the convent.

 Ask for details and book your tour firstname.lastname@example.org or tel. +358 (0)2 435 9800.

-During the winter season, only the Humppi is open to the public and adults can visit the museum for the price of a children’s ticket (€ 3) and children free of charge.
+During the winter season, only Humppi is open to the public, and therefore adults can visit the museum for the price of a children’s ticket (€ 3) and children free of charge.

-The Säsonki Museum Shop in Humppi is open all year round and does not require a museum entrance fee.
+Museum Shop Säsönki, located in Humppi, is also open year-round and does not require a museum entrance fee.

 Naantali Museum accepts Museum Card.
-Visits to Naantali Museum can be booked at other times by phone or e-mail, 02 435 2727 or email@example.com.
+Visits to Naantali Museum can be booked outside the opening hours by phone or e-mail at +358 2 435 2727 or email@example.com.

 Vanhakaupunki, Katinhäntä 1 and Mannerheiminkatu 21tel. +358 (0)2 435 firstname.lastname@example.org/museo (in Finnish)